Madekuji/vtuberdictionary/_posts/2021-07-08-daredemo-daisuki.md

 ---
 title: daredemo daisuki
 layout: post
-description: Translates to "would like anyone" or "I love anyone."
+description: Translates to “would like anyone” or “I love anyone.”
 In the VTuber landscape, a daredemo daisuki is someone who may have one or two favorite VTubers but is completely open to and may regularly watch others.
-Can be abbreviated as "DD."
+Can be abbreviated as “DD.”
 categories:
 - start
 - blog